TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 Now we can retrieve both the issue definition and the values of all custom fields using a single query.

 We create two indexes as before, using the table sort key as the index partition key and String Value / Num Value as the sort keys.
-The String Value index is exactly the same as before containing only attribute value items.
+The String Value index is exactly the same as before, containing only attribute value items.
 However, the Num Value index is overloaded.

 | Project-Attribute Id (PK) | Num Value (SK) | Issue Id |
 |-|-|-|